-Invention and development of GPS dates back to 1950s, and the launch of Sputnik.
-Which, eventually caused the USA to take an active role in researching military satellites.
-GPS hasn’t always been about helping the ordinary people navigate trough the city roads or track their vehicles.
+The invention and development of GPS date back to 1950s, and the launch of Sputnik which eventually caused the USA to take an active role in researching military satellites.
+GPS hasn’t always been about helping ordinary people navigate through the city roads or track their vehicles.
 Its civilian uses were not in the minds of the inventors of GPS back in 1972.
-But thanks to developers of 612B and the pioneers who opened it to the public, using GPS receivers, individuals can pinpoint an individual or a vehicle's location on a given street within 10 feet.
+But thanks to developers of 612B and the pioneers who opened it to the public, individuals can pinpoint an individual or a vehicle’s location on a given street within 10 feet by using GPS receivers.

 Under the direction of Dr Richard Kirschner, the John Hopkins Applied Physics Laboratory created the Transit.
 Transit was built in the late 1950s and it was deployed to the orbit in the 1960s.
 Transit was the first operational satellite navigation system which included seven polar orbiting satellites.
 A satellite broadcasted radio signals to the ground stations, which was used to track the location of the satellite.
 Transit users determined their position on earth by measuring the Doppler shift signals transmitted by the satellites

 In the 1960s Dr Ivan Getting, president of the Aerospace Corporation, saw the need for a new satellite-based navigation system.
 He pictured a global positioning system that would be available anywhere on the planet, 24/7.
 Getting’s foresight was the reason for gaining Air Force support to form a new satellite navigation program named 621B which later became the GPS.
 Aerospace began working on Project 621B in the 1960s and successfully launched the first GPS satellites, tested the user equipment, and verified its accuracy under the direction of Bradford W. Parkinson.